TaqiHamoda/dwm-profile/README.md

 ## Packages Required:
 This is a list of the packages required for this implementation to work on my current build.
-My build is an Asus Zenbook UM431D running Arch
+My build is an Asus Zenbook UM431D running Arch Linux

 <ul>
 <li> net-tools